St Edmund Hall

 Please click on the thumbnails below to enlarge:

-Where doors are secure, they are opened with key fobs.
-The key fob reader is usually located just above the door handle.
+• Secure doors are opened with key fobs usually placed just above the door handle

 Please click on the thumbnails below to enlarge: